 The spa area of São Pedro do Sul is part of an extensive massif of granites.
 The origin of the thermal water appears, according to the expert geologists, of a great active tectonic fault that extends itself in this region.
 It can conduct groundwater flows of great distances and depths.

-The thermal water emerges from the interior of the earth to the surface with a natural 68,7º C. It is characterized as a weakly mineralized, “sweet” water, with a very alkaline reaction.
+The thermal water emerges from the interior of the earth to the surface with a natural temperature of 68,7º C. It is characterized as weakly mineralized, “sweet”, with a very alkaline reaction.
 It is bicarbonated, sodium, carbonated, fluoridated, sulfidated and strongly silicated.

-This water belongs to a group called sulphurous waters, the sulfur being the element responsible for its characteristic smell.
-It has maintained its physical-chemical stability for thousands of years and is bacteriologically pure.
+This water belongs to a group called sulphurous waters, being the sulfur the responsible element for its characteristic smell.
+It has maintained its physical-chemical stability for thousands of years and it is bacteriologically pure.

 Due to its unique composition, it has recognized therapeutic effects when used in thermal curing programs.